Traceable Black-box Watermarks for Federated Learning: Experiments

 \textbf{Robustness to Attacks.} We evaluate the robustness of watermarked models trained by \method against pruning and fine-tuning attacks.
 Specifically, malicious clients may prune or fine-tune their local models to remove or reduce the effectiveness of watermarks.
 For the pruning attack, we test pruning ratios ranging from $30\%$ to an extreme $99\%$.
-For fine-tuning attacks, we assume that malicious clients fine-tune their models for $30$ epochs on their own datasets.
-The averaged MA and VR results of \method across four datasets are summarized in \autoref{fig: attack}.
+For fine-tuning attacks, we assume that malicious clients fine-tune their models on their local datasets for $30$ epochs, using the same learning rate as in the original training process.
+The averaged MA and VR results of \method across four datasets are summarized in Figure~\ref{fig: attack}.
 With moderate pruning ratios ($30\%$ to $70\%$), MA remains largely unaffected, while VR is also preserved.
 As the pruning ratio increases, MA declines rapidly, accompanied by a decrease in VR.
 These results demonstrate that the parameters in the watermarking region are coupled with the main task parameters, making simple magnitude-based pruning ineffective in removing the watermarks.
-This coupling also contributes to stable VR across various fine-tuning epochs during the fine-tuning attack.
-Additionally, we evaluate \method against the quantization attack and stronger adaptive attack, with results provided in \hyperref[apdx: more_attacks]{Appendix Section~\ref{apdx: more_attacks}}.
+This coupling also contributes to stable VR across various fine-tuning epochs.
+Additionally, we evaluate \method against fine-tuning attacks with different learning rates, quantization attacks, and the stronger adaptive RNP attack~\citep{rnp} in Appendix~\ref{apdx: more_attacks}.
+The extended results further show the robustness of \methodwospace.